 Kelvin radiation predicted by this model matches what we measure.
 The amount predicted by the Big Bang model is at least one

 where the mass approaches zero, the momentum of the particles must also approach zero, and with it, our uncertainty in that

 momentum.
 (You can't have a big uncertainty about a very small momentum.)
 Then, by Heisenberg's uncertainty principle, if

 our uncertainty in the momentum approaches zero, our uncertainty in where the particles are must approach infinity.
 The hydrogen

 simply "tunnels" back in.

-the observed helium abundance is far too low unless most of the matter of the Universe involved in the
+the observed helium abundance is far too low unless most of the matter of the Universe involved in the fireball explosion

-and not to any of the other forces such as electricity and magnetism which might allow us to detect it.
+to any of the other forces such as electricity and magnetism which might allow us to detect it.
 This "dark matter",

 as it is called, is thought to surround the visible galaxies, but not to reside within them.
 And the problem is, that if it